 Institutional investors and managers who work in the impact investing field seek to balance the risk, return and impact of their investments.
 This same process is one that you can use as you think about potentially adding impact investments to your own portfolio.

-Key factors that investors need to balance when investing for impact
+investors need to balance when investing for impact

 Merrill Lynch research shows significant interest in Impact investing, yet hesitation around actual adoption.
 Helping investors understand the spectrum of opportunities and unpack the misconceptions around risk allows us to help our clients to meet their impact goals.—Jackie VanderBrug, Managing Director, Office of the CIO